 Alternatively, for the more intrepid, winter hikes are also available between the months of April and September.
 Please note that in winter many trails are closed to solo travelers and non-guided groups, so it’s best to consider a guided tour at this time to allow you to make the most of your trip to the park and to ensure your safety in the changing Patagonian weather.

 Weather in Patagonia is known to change rapidly and you can experience all four seasons sometimes in one day!
-While you might set off on a bright and sunny morning.
+While you might set off on a bright and sunny morning, during the course of the day you could see rain, heavy winds, and dramatic changes in temperature.
 While planning your trip, take this into consideration and make sure to pack clothes that are rain and wind-resistant as well as warm layers for the evening.